Kane (wrestler): The Authority (2013–2015)

 On the August 4 episode of Raw, after Kane lost to Roman Reigns in a Last Man Standing match, he relinquished his mask and gave it to Stephanie McMahon.
 The following week on Raw, Kane resumed his role as The Authority's Director of Operations.
-At Survivor Series, Kane was part of Team Authority in the main event, and was eliminated by Dolph Ziggler, who ultimately won the match for Team Cena.
-After Survivor Series, he began feuding with Ryback, which led to a chairs match between the two at TLC, where Ryback emerged victorious.
-At Royal Rumble, Kane eliminated four superstars, thus surpassing the record for most overall eliminations in the Royal Rumble match.
-At Fastlane, Kane, Big Show, and Seth Rollins defeated Dolph Ziggler, Erick Rowan, and Ryback, after Kane pinned Ziggler.
-Kane participated in the 2nd Annual André the Giant Memorial Battle Royal at WrestleMania 31, and was eliminated by Cesaro.
-At Extreme Rules, Kane served as the "gatekeeper" for the WWE World Heavyweight Championship Steel Cage match between Seth Rollins and Randy Orton, which Rollins won by escaping the cage.
-At Payback, Kane secured his role as Director of Operations by helping Rollins retain his title in a fatal four-way match against Dean Ambrose, Randy Orton, and Roman Reigns.
-At Money in the Bank, Kane participated in the Money in the Bank ladder match, which was won by Sheamus.
+At Survivor Series on November 23, Kane was part of Team Authority in the main event, and was eliminated by Dolph Ziggler, who ultimately won the match for Team Cena.
+After Survivor Series, he began feuding with Ryback, which led to a chairs match between the two at TLC: Tables, Ladders & Chairs on December 14, where Ryback emerged victorious.
+At the Royal Rumble on January 25, 2015, Kane eliminated four superstars, thus surpassing the record for most overall eliminations in the Royal Rumble match.
+At Fastlane on February 22, Kane, Big Show, and Seth Rollins defeated Dolph Ziggler, Erick Rowan, and Ryback, after Kane pinned Ziggler.
+Kane participated in the 2nd Annual André the Giant Memorial Battle Royal at WrestleMania 31 on March 29, and was eliminated by Cesaro.
+At Extreme Rules on April 26, Kane served as the "gatekeeper" for the WWE World Heavyweight Championship Steel Cage match between Seth Rollins and Randy Orton, which Rollins won by escaping the cage.
+At Payback on May 17, Kane secured his role as Director of Operations by helping Rollins retain his title in a fatal four-way match against Dean Ambrose, Randy Orton, and Roman Reigns.
+At Money in the Bank on June 14, Kane participated in the Money in the Bank ladder match, which was won by Sheamus.
 On the July 13 episode of Raw, Kane was injured by Brock Lesnar, who smashed his ankle with the steel ring steps.
 Following the attack, Rollins berated Kane and kicked his injured ankle.
-Kane returned at Night of Champions with his mask as his "Demon" persona, preventing Sheamus from cashing in his Money in the Bank contract and attacking Seth Rollins, thus turning face in the process.
+Kane returned at Night of Champions on September 20 with his mask as his "Demon" persona, preventing Sheamus from cashing in his Money in the Bank contract and attacking Seth Rollins, thus turning face in the process.
 Kane appeared as both his "Demon" and "Corporate" personas and continued his feud with Rollins, defeating him in a lumberjack match on the October 12 episode of Raw.
-"Demon" Kane lost his WWE World Heavyweight Championship match against Rollins at Hell in a Cell, and as per the stipulation, "Corporate" Kane was fired from his role as The Authority's Director of Operations.
+"Demon" Kane lost his WWE World Heavyweight Championship match against Rollins at Hell in a Cell on October 25, and as per the stipulation, "Corporate" Kane was fired from his role as The Authority's Director of Operations.